Guy-Shaw/charset-devolve/README.md

 --count-8bit

-Like option, `--show-counts`, except that it only shows counts it there are any bytes with the hight bit turned on.
+Like option, `--show-counts`, except that it only shows counts if there are any bytes with the hight bit turned on.
 Nothing would be reported if the input were pure 7-bit ASCII.

 ## Exit Status